What Does a SMART Feasibility Study Look Like?

 - Tentatively Selected Plan Milestone – The Vertical Team and Project Delivery Team agree on the plan that will be published as the Tentatively Selected Plan for public review.
 Concurrent to public review, technical, policy, and legal reviews will occur.

-- Agency Decision Milestone – The Project Delivery Team and Vertical Team bring forward the TSP to Senior Leadership, including the Deputy Commanding General of Civil and Emergency Operations (DCG-CEO) for confirmation.
+- Agency Decision Milestone – The Project Delivery Team and Vertical Team bring forward the TSP and the proposed path to completing a final recommendation to Senior Leadership for confirmation.
 With confirmation, this plan becomes the agency recommended plan that will be the focus of increased engineering and cost design / detail sufficient to complete the feasibility study report.

 - Chief’s Report Milestone – The Chief’s Report is developed for signature.

-Throughout the feasibility study, all members of the PDT, Vertical Team and Review Team have the responsibility to ask themselves SMART questions:
+Throughout the feasibility study, all members of the PDT, Vertical Team and Review Team have the responsibility to ask themselves:

 - What is the decision we are going to make?